Belarus sentences German man to death for 'terrorism' – DW – 07/19/2024

 A German man has been sentenced to death over alleged crimes including "terrorism" and "mercenary activity", the Viasna human rights group said Friday.

-Rico Krieger was convicted by a court in Minsk in a secretive trial at the end of June, the group reported.
+Rico Krieger, aged 30, was convicted by a court in Minsk in a secretive trial at the end of June, the group reported.

 What do we know so far?